strongloop-archive/loopback4-example-log-extension/README.md

 ### `/src/keys.ts`

-Define new `Binding` values as well as exporting an `enum` for users to use for setting logLevel.
-The file will look as follows:
+Next, define new `Binding` keys and `enum` constants for users to use for setting logLevel.

 ```ts
 export namespace EXAMPLE_LOG_BINDINGS {